OSVTAC/project-recommendations/index.md

 committee meeting.
 Meetings occur approximately once a month.
 To learn more about the committee, visit the committee's website at [https://osvtac.github.io][osvtac].
-To learn how to suggest changes to this document, view the [README][osvtac-recommendations-repo] document in the GitHub repository containing the source files for these recommendations.
+To learn how to suggest changes to this document, view the "Project Recommendations" section of the [Documents page][osvtac-documents] of the committee's website.

 ## 1. Background